Online Credit Card Processing

 Keep a watch out for special fees for processing Amex payments too.
 Many credit card processing companies charge higher rates for Amex payments.

 Also think about if you'd like to accept ACH payments, Paypal, Apple Pay, or Google Pay.
-These forms of payments give your customers more options.
+These forms of payment give your customers more options.

 Ease of Setup